bolshchikov/requirejs-mocker/README.md

 ### How to use?

 1. Load mocker
-2. Define your mocks
+2. Define your mocks: object with full path as a key, and mock object as a value
-3. Create new context
+3. Create new context by passing mocks object into mocker
-4. Load your dependency
+4. Require your dependency in traditional way

-## Example
+### Example
 Let's say we have two modules: `foo.js` and `bar.js`.
 Foo depends on Bar.
 So, we need to mock it.

 Here's the Bar module: